Random Abstract Simplicial Complexes Reduction: Complexity

 \subsection{Supercritical regime}

-In the supercritical regime, $\frac{1}{n}=o(\theta)$, the Vietoris-Rips complex on a binomial point process is connected and tends to become the complete complex.
-The asymptotic behavior of the clique number has already been studied in this regime in \cite{appel} by Appel and Russo.
+In the supercritical regime, we have that $\frac{1}{n}=o(\theta)$.
+Percolation has occurred: the Vietoris-Rips complex is now connected and tends to become the complete complex, I.e.\ the complex with all simplices by analogy with the complete graph.
+We can see an instance of a Vietoris-Rips complex in this regime in Figure~\ref{fig_supercrit}.

+In the supercritical regime, it is no more possible to obtain approximations from the exact formulas of Theorem \ref{theorem_chimean} since $K$ becomes equivalent to $n$ as they tend to infinity.

+However, the behavior of the size of the largest simplex for a binomial point process has already be studied by Appel and Russo in \cite{appel_maximum_1997} as the clique number of a random geometric graph.
 They first find the almost sure asymptotic rate for the maximum vertex degree.
 Then by squeezing the clique number between two values of the maximum vertex degree, they obtain its asymptotic behavior.
 We propose here an alternative approach.

-In this regime, percolation has occurred, that is to say that the complex is connected and the size of the simplices is not asymptotically small anymore compared to $n$.
-Therefore an upper bound via the expected number of $k$-simplices is not a good enough approach anymore.
-Instead, we came back to the definition of the Vietoris-Rips complex.